Savanta: History

 Founded by current Chairman Andrew Hawkins in 2003, ComRes originally focused on research in the political sphere.
 In 2010, it was named Pollster of the Year at the Public Affairs Awards.

-In recent years, the business has expanded to develop expertise in a wider range of sectors, including financial services, education, healthcare, transport, and the voluntary sector.
+In recent years, the business has expanded to develop expertise in a wider range of sectors, including financial services, education, health care, transport, and the voluntary sector.

 It won the Market Research Society's Public Policy & Social Research Award in 2014, for its research on behalf of the Grantham Research Institute on Climate Change and the Environment.